ecmwf/polytope/docs/Service/Design_doc.md

 #### Polygon

-A polygon request has a `feature` with `type` : `poylgon` and a geomtry in the form of `shape` containing atleast one list containing three points with latitude and longitude with the first and final point being the same to complete the polygon.
+A polygon request has a `feature` with `type` : `poylgon` and a geometry in the form of `shape` containing at least one list containing three points with latitude and longitude with the first and final point being the same to complete the polygon.
 The user can provide multiple lists of points forming polygons in the same request.
 An example of the `polygon` feature is seen below:

 ```python
 request = {